kizunanocoin/docs/docs/running-a-node/ledger-management.md

 !!! tip "Always backup your ledgers file"
 	Whenever you are attempting to change the ledger, it is highly recommended you create backups of the existing `data.ldb` file to ensure you have a rollback point if issues are encountered.

 To avoid bootstrapping times, a [ledger file](#ledger-file) (`data.ldb`) can be downloaded off-network and added to the data file used by the node.
 This process is sometimes referred to as a "fast sync".
-The Nano Foundation provides a daily ledger file download in the `#ledger` channel of our [Discord server](https://chat.nano.org).
-This is posted by the robot `Nano Snapshots Uploader` and contains checksums for validation.
+The KIZ Association (TKA) provides a daily ledger file download in the `#ledger` channel of our [Discord server](https://chat.kizunanocoin.com).
+This is posted by the robot `KIZUNANO COIN Snapshots Uploader` and contains checksums for validation.
 Alternatively, one of [My Nano Ninja](https://mynano.ninja/api) APIs redirects the current ledger file preserved at [Yandex](https://yandex.com/):
 ```bash
 wget -O ledger.7z https://mynano.ninja/api/ledger/download -q --show-progress